 Park interpretive guides give tours of the grounds and buildings.
 Brochures are also available for a self-guided tour of the park.

 A concessionaire located within the park operates Rika's Roadhouse Café and Gifts operated by Smiling Moose of Delta Junction is open daily from 10 am to 4 pm, from May 15th through Labor Day.
-The café serves homemade lunch and weekend breakfast buffets.
-There is also a bakery serving homemade baked goods with locally grown barley flour.
+The café serves homemade sandwiches, soups, pies, ice cream, and baked goods.
 The gift shop specializes in Alaskan-made gifts, including fur, jewelry, knives, baskets, photography, glassware, soaps, and honey.
 To contact Rika's Roadhouse Café and Gifts, call 507-884-9103.

 Big Delta State Historical Park is a ten-acre park with 23 RV camping sites in the parking lot development.
 Facilities include picnic area, toilets, water and a dump station.
 The park is located 8 miles north of Delta Junction at Mile 274.5 of the Richardson Highway.